 The good news is there is another approach available that will allow you to utilise all of your income to help with your application.

 At CMME we have built longstanding relationships with many UK lenders, which has allowed us to create our own innovative process to secure mortgage funding for contractors.
-Using this bespoke process means that we can not only help you to raise the borrowing you require for a mortgage, but it also provides you with access to high street lenders and therefore gives you the range of low level interest rates that would normally be unavailable.
+Using this bespoke process means that we can not only help you to raise the borrowing you require for a mortgage, but it also provides you with access to high street lenders and therefore gives you the range of low-level interest rates that would normally be unavailable when looking at a PAYE or contractor mortgage.

 The process we utilise is two-fold.
 The first step is to provide sufficient income evidence for a lender, to confirm that your affordability range is higher than the salary and dividend income would initially suggest is the case.
 Rather than treading the usual path of supplying your payslips, we have agreed with lenders that we can supply a current contract in order to provide income evidence.